Koko Isle

 No analysis available

-I reviewed the remarks for an owner-occupancy percentage or qualitative wording like 'majority owner occupied' or 'highly owner occupied' and found none.
-There is no public listing evidence to estimate the owner-occupancy rate from these remarks.
+I reviewed the remarks for an owner-occupancy percentage or descriptive wording such as 'majority owner occupied' or 'highly owner occupied' and found none.
+Without an explicit percentage or a clear owner-occupancy statement, this remains unknown from the public remarks.

-I searched the public remarks for explicit elevator references such as '4 elevators,' 'four elevators,' or 'multiple elevators' and found none.
-The listings focus on community amenities like the pool, gym, and resident manager, but do not state the number of elevators.
+I searched the remarks for any explicit elevator references such as a count ('4 elevators'), 'multiple elevators,' or similar language and found none.
+The listings repeatedly describe Koko Isle as townhomes with carports, amenities, and resident management, but do not mention elevators, so this remains unknown from the remarks.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.